warmlyyours/kri/content/post/Dos-and-Donts-of-Moving-Across-Country.md

 >
 >> - Be too proud to ask for help
 >> - Put off unpacking
->> - Cut off ties wit past friends and family
+>> - Cut off ties with past friends and family

 Whether you’re moving for love, family or moving to a new place all by yourself, we hope we’ve given you some tips to make moving across country easier on your mind and budget.